MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 ## Configure GPU partition count

-After you install the GPU partitioning driver on the host server, it displays the maximum partition count that the GPU can have.
-The number of partitions a GPU can have is specific for each GPU type and is set by its manufacturer.
-You can't change the valid partition count setting for a GPU.
-After you confirm the installed GPU is partitionable, you can configure its partition count to any of the valid partition counts.
+The number of partitions a GPU can support is configured by its OEM.
+You can't change the partition count setting for a GPU.
+After you confirm the installed GPU is partitionable, you can configure its partition count to any of the supported counts.

 ## [Windows Admin Center](#tab/windows-admin-center)

+Follow these steps to configure partition count via Windows Admin Center:

 1. Select the **GPU partitions** tab to configure partition counts.
-You can also assign partition to VMs and unassign partitions from VMs from this tab.
+You can also assign partition to VMs and unassign partitions from VMs using this tab.

     > [!NOTE]
     > If there are no partitionable GPUs available in your cluster or the correct GPU partitioning driver isn't installed, the GPU partitions tab displays the following message: